This post may contain affiliate links. It was last updated on October 7, 2020.

 One of our favorite ways to have broth is in broccoli and butter (or ghee) soup.
 Cook broccoli al dente in broth, and add a generous amount of salt and butter.
 It’s so simple yet so yummy!

 Potatoes cooked in broth are so amazingly flavorful.
 It’s out of this world with some crushed garlic.
+Peel first for maximum flavor.

 Corn is a frequent addition to Jamaican chicken soup, and is so addictive when soaked with its flavor!
+You can also just boil corn in broth and serve with butter and a little salt.
+Yum!

 Please pin this recipe because more moms need these ideas to get their kids to drink broth!